TeCMEN Aerospace Quality Improvement Certificates

 Improve – Participants will learn how to generate creative solutions that eliminate the root cause of customer defects.
 Participants will be introduced to various methods of solution identification, prioritization, and implementation and learn how to gain approval for the solution and plan for impacts the changes will have on the organization.

-Control – Participants will learn how to execute against the plan by determining the approach to ensure achievement of the targeted results.
+Control – Participants will learn how to execute against the plan by determining the approach to ensure the achievement of the targeted results.
 Participants will discuss how to disseminate lessons learned, identify replication and standardization opportunities, and develop a process monitoring and management plan to assure new process performance is sustained.

 Schedule: Tuesday, Feb.
 19